cipherboy/COMS-327/README.md

     e: <scheel@iastate.edu>
     l: BSD: 2-clause

 The goal of this project is to generate a random dungeon for a rogue-like game.

-Based off of the tinykeep dungeon generation post, [here](http://www.gamasutra.com/blogs/AAdonaac/20150903/252889/Procedural_Dungeon_Generation_Algorithm.php).
+To compile and run:
+    autoconf && ./configure && make all
+    ./bin/mapgen